bgrandis/Alpha-Decay-Calc/readme.md

 Calculates the theoretical stability of nucleons to alpha decay using the semi-empirical formula of Bethe-Weizsacker

-## Overview / How to use
+# Overview / How to use

 Constants Used:
-* Coeficiente de Volume              Av = 15.68 MeV
+* Coeficiente de Volume              Av = 15.56 MeV
-* Coeficiente de superficie          As = 18.56 MeV
+* Coeficiente de superficie          As = 17.23 MeV
-* Coeficiente de Coulombian          Ac = 0.717 MeV
+* Coeficiente de Coulombian          Ac = 0.697 MeV
-* Coeficiente de Simetria            Asim = 28.1 MeV
+* Coeficiente de Simetria            Asim = 23.285 MeV
+* Coeficiente de Paridade            Ab = 12.0 MeV

 * Mass of Neutron                    Mn = 938.272 MeV*c^2
 * Mass of Proton                     Mp = 939.566 MeV*c^2

-## Algorithm description

 This theory is based on calculating the actual mass of 2 nucleus e comparing if an alpha decay would put the resulting child nucleon (and alpha particle) in a lower energy state. if it does the decay can (and will) spontaneous occurs (the time length it may take for it to happen is another history).